Connect to SQL Server in a BizTalk Services Project

 To add an LOB Target for SQL Server

 In Server Explorer, expand BizTalk Adapter Service, expand the Management URL, and then expand LOB Types.

-Right-click SQL and click Add SQL Target.
-This launches the Add a Target wizard:
+Right-click SQL and select Add SQL Target.
+The Add a Target wizard opens:

 Server: The server name or IP address of the SQL Server and optionally, the port number.
-If the port number is not specified, port 1433 will be used.
-To specify a different port, enter ComputerName:PortNumber.
+If the port number is not entered, port 1433 is used.
+To use a different port, enter ComputerName:PortNumber.

 Instance: The name of the SQL Server instance.
-If no value is specified, the Default instance is used.
+If no value is entered, the Default instance is used.

 Catalog: The name of the database.

-Advanced: Click this button to configure additional Uri Properties and any Binding Properties:
+Advanced: Select this button to configure additional Uri Properties and any Binding Properties:

 Optional.
 The server name or IP address of the SQL failover server.
 This server is used if the primary server goes down.